-Here, you will find an overview of all relevant charging cable and plug types for electric vehicle mobility.
-Using the right combination of cables for your EV will make your EV ready for use in no time to meet your charging needs.
+Here you will find an overview of all the relevant charging cable and plug types for electric vehicle mobility.
+Knowing the right combination of cables and plug types for your electric vehicle, will make you ready in no time to meet your charging needs.

 The Mode 2 charging cable is available in different versions.
 Often the Mode 2 charging cable for connection to an ordinary domestic socket is supplied by the car manufacturer.
 So if necessary drivers can charge electric cars from a domestic socket in an emergency.
 Communication between vehicle and charging port is provided via a box connected between the vehicle plug and connector plug (ICCB In-Cable Control Box).
 The more advanced version is a Mode 2 charging cable with a connector for different CEE industrial sockets, such as NRGkick.
 This allows you to fully charge your electric car, depending on the CEE plug type, in a short time at up to 22 kW.